afolson/meltano-docs/docs/contribute/docs.md

 Follow the steps below to work locally with this project.

 1. Make sure you have a Ruby environment set up locally.
-You'll need the Ruby version specified in the `.gitlab-ci.yml` file.
 1. Fork, clone or download this project.
 1. Install ruby dependencies: `bundle install`
 1. Install node dependencies: `npm install`